Connect with others who understand.

 Overview

-Calquence is a prescription drug approved by the U.S. Food and Drug Administration (FDA) for treating adults with mantle cell lymphoma (MCL) who have received at least one prior therapy.
-It is also approved for previously untreated MCL in combination with bendamustine and rituximab in patients who are ineligible for autologous hematopoietic stem cell transplantation (HSCT).
-Additionally, it is approved for chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL).
+Calquence is approved by the U.S. Food and Drug Administration (FDA) for the treatment of adults with mantle cell lymphoma (MCL), a type of lymphoma (cancer that begins in the lymphatic system).
+Calquence may be used in combination with bendamustine and rituximab for adults with previously untreated MCL who are not eligible for autologous hematopoietic stem cell transplantation (HSCT), as well as for those with MCL who have received at least one prior therapy.
+Calquence is also approved for the treatment of chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL).
 Calquence is also known by its drug name, acalabrutinib.

 How do I take it?

-Prescribing information states that Calquence is taken orally approximately every 12 hours, with or without food.
-The tablet should be swallowed whole with water and should not be chewed, crushed, dissolved, or cut.
-If a dose is missed by more than three hours, the missed dose should be skipped, and the next dose should be taken as scheduled.
-The drug should be taken exactly as prescribed by a healthcare provider.
+Prescribing information states that Calquence is taken by mouth as a tablet approximately every 12 hours.
+The tablets should be swallowed whole with water and may be taken with or without food.
+Those taking it should not chew, crush, dissolve, or cut the tablets.
+Calquence should be taken exactly as prescribed by a healthcare provider.

 Side effects